mustberuss/patentsview/api-changes-2021.md

 The environmental variable's name is the same one I used in the api's python wrapper https://github.com/mustberuss/PatentsView-APIWrapper/tree/api-change-2022
 ## Questions
-1. Does anything need to change in cast-pv-data.R?
-2. Are existing sleeps in search-pv.R needed?
+1. Are existing sleeps in search-pv.R needed?
 (If the throttling works)
-3. Are there any other fields changing type?  (like assignee organization becoming a full text field, formerly it had been a string)
+2. Are there any other fields changing type?  (like assignee organization becoming a full text field, formerly it had been a string)
-4. Are there more fields (like the government interests) that went away?
+3. Are there more fields (like the government interests) that went away?
+4. Do we need to set up an api key as a secret?
+It would be needed if there are api calls in the build workflow.
+5. It looks like Dates are the only thing that cast-pv-data needs to convert.
+The api seems to return integers etc., not always strings.
+Exception is assignees_at_grant.type, it's still a string when it should be an int
 &nbsp;
 &nbsp;